NeerajNamani/Classification-and-Detection-/README.md

-# Disease Classification and Detection using Jetson Nano
+# Lung Disease Classification and Detection using Jetson Nano

 ## Overview
 This project demonstrates how to use the NVIDIA Jetson Nano for disease classification and detection from CT scans and X-ray images using a deep learning model, specifically ResNet-152.
 It's designed to show the power of edge computing in medical diagnostics.